jonasbb/serde_with/CONTRIBUTING.md

 Make sure to include the three major parts of information:

 1. Show your code and serialized data.
-    Without them it is almost impossible to understand where the problem arises.
+    Without them, it is almost impossible to understand where the problem arises.
 2. Explain what the expected result and/or expected serialized data is.
-3. If possible prepare a minimal running example.
+3. If possible, prepare a minimal running example.

 Security vulnerabilities should be reported privately as [security advisory](https://github.com/jonasbb/serde_with/security).
 Check [SECURITY.md](./SECURITY.md) for details.

 ## Submitting a PR

-This repository provides a devcontainer setup, which can be used with VS Code or GitHub codespaces to simplify contributions.
+This repository provides a dev container setup, which can be used with VS Code or GitHub Codespaces to simplify contributing.

-1. Simply start by opening a PR.
+1. Start by opening a PR.
 2. New features should always be accompanied by tests and documentation.
-    * New transformations should have a documentation using rustdoc.
-A short descriptions should be added to `serde_as_transformations.md` too.
+    * New transformations should have documentation using rustdoc.
+      A short description should be added to `serde_as_transformations.md` too.
     * Integration tests belong in the `tests` folder.
     * A changelog entry can also be added.
 3. Contributions must pass `cargo clippy` and `cargo fmt`.